Concordium/concordium-update-proposals/source/CIS/cis-6.rst

 ``Status``
 ^^^^^^^^^^

-The status defined by this specification are serialized using one byte to discriminate the different statuses that an item can have.
+The status defined by this specification is serialized using one byte to discriminate the different statuses that an item can have.
 The smart contract can have up to 255 different statuses defined for an item.

 It is serialized as: a byte of value (``n``)::